Traveling With Cancer

 - You may also want to consider purchasing emergency medical evacuation insurance.
 If you have a medical emergency, the costs of obtaining an emergency flight or ambulance may be expensive, and services may need to be paid in cash.

 - Avoid infections, which put stress on your immune system.
 Drink only bottled water, and eat only hot, well-cooked foods prepared in clean, sanitary facilities.
-You may want to consider bringing along meal-replacement drinks or snacks as back up.
+You may want to consider bringing along meal-replacement drinks or snacks.

-- Patients with lymphoma are at a higher risk for developing listeriosis, an illness caused by food contaminated with listeria bacteria.
-Avoid unpasteurized dairy products, as well as deli meats.
+- If you have lymphoma, you are at a higher risk for developing listeriosis, an illness caused by food contaminated with listeria bacteria.
+Avoid unpasteurized dairy products, deli meats, and any food that may not be cooked properly.

 - Know and respect your body’s limits.
-Your treatment may make you tired, weak, or nauseous, so don’t overschedule your day.
+Your treatment may make you tired, weak, or nauseous, so do not overschedule your day.
+Consider traveling with a companion who makes you feel comfortable and is willing to help out when you need it.

-- Corporate Angel Network: This organization provides free airline transportation on unused corporate seats to ambulatory patients, bone marrow donors, and recipients.
+- Corporate Angel Network—This organization provides free airline transportation on unused corporate seats to people who are traveling for cancer treatment.

 Avery RK.
 Immunization in adult immunocompromised patients: which to use, and which to avoid.
 Cleve Clin J Med.
 2001;68:337-348.

 Traveling with cancer.
-MD Anderson Cancer Center website.
-Available at: http://www.mdandersonorlando.org/about/news.
-Accessed October 13, 2003.
+Cancer Treatment Centers of America website.
+Available at: http://www.cancercenter.com/community/newsletter/may-2009.
+Accessed December 10, 2014.